mtitinger/zz_doc/internal/SEPASSRFNT-87-End-Of-Line-flashing-and-testing.md

 * PRODUCT TYPE AND REVISION is assigned
 * PRODUCTION DATE (if not in SERNUM)

+The EEPROM mapping, and management application and API are covered in [EEPROM Management](SEPASSRFNT-14-EEPROM-Management.md)

 ### Functionnal Loopback test

 * The hardware is connected to the same loopback test harness than for CI
 * the default Application configuration, is the IEC101-loopback test and a IEC104 slave
-* An operator, or automated test scripts from CI are run ansd check that the loopback application works, and IEC104 is polled OK using default IPv4 addresses.
+* An operator, or automated test scripts from CI are run and check that the loopback application works, and IEC104 is polled OK using default IPv4 addresses.